 I have a rather competitive nature.
-I like to see progress and hit new achievements, so as amusing as it may sound, one way I make cleaning fun is by setting myself some goals, which then give me that little boost when I finish them.
+I like to see progress and hit new achievements.
+As amusing as it may sound, one way I make cleaning fun is by setting myself goals, which then give me that little boost when I finish them.

 3. Challenge Yourself

 This one essentially builds on the goal setting.
-But instead of just aiming to get things done, why not add a little excitement to it.
+But instead of just aiming to get things done on a particular day, why not add a little extra competition to it.